hugsy/proxenet/docs/mitm.md

 ## Responder setup ##

-We will use `Responder` to spoof NetBIOS packets and poison local network Windows workstation WPAD configuration to our evil box.
-The configuration is pretty easy since we don't need any feature from `Responder` except the poisoning.
+We will use `Responder` to spoof NetBIOS packets and poison local network Windows workstation WPAD configuration, and redirect traffic to our evil box.
+The configuration is very simple, as we only need to use poisoning feature of `Responder`.

 **_Note_**: I used _jrmdev_ version of `Responder` because it is way cleaner that the master version from SpiderLabs, and has better support for WPAD and